sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

+- Spring related
 	- Talk about dependency injection - what it is and why

+- lab project
 	- Mention that the `pal-tracker` directory is under `workspace` directory
-- pal-tracker codebase should be downloaded under `workspace` directory

-## Project structure
+	- You are going to create `pal-tracker` repository in your Github and sync up with local `pal-tracker` project

+- PCF related
+	- You are going to deploy the app to the PCF manually in this lab: later on, we will deploy the app using a CI/CD pipeline

+## How to set up `pal-tracker` Git project

 - Steps to follow
   - Create a personal GitHub account (if you don't have one yet)
   - Create "pal-tracker" repository
   - Make sure you have unzipped the `pal-tracker.zip` under `workspace` directory
-  - Go to local `pal-tracker` directory
+  - Go to local `workspace/pal-tracker` directory
   - Execute `git remote add origin <url>`
   - Execute `git push origin master --tags`